Swift-AI/Swift-AI/README.md

 A high-performance AI and Machine Learning library written entirely in Swift.
 These tools have been optimized for use in both iOS and OS X applications, with support for more platforms coming soon!

+This library is a work in progress and more features will be added as time permits.

 ### Features
 - [x] Feed-Forward Neural Network
 - [ ] Recurrent Neural Network